creative-co/dockhero-docs/README.md

 -----> Adding dockhero to sharp-mountain-4005... done, v18 (free)
 ```

-Once DockHero has been added a `DOCKHERO_HOST` setting will be available in the app configuration and will contain the hostname of the newly provisioned Docker Swarm cluster (consisting of a single machine).
+Once DockHero has been added a `DOCKHERO_HOST` setting will be available in the app configuration and will contain the hostname of the newly provisioned Docker Swarm cluster (currently a single AWS EC2 instance).
 This can be confirmed using the `heroku config:get` command.

 ```term
 $ heroku config:get DOCKHERO_HOST